 ‘We need someone to be an extra.’

 I had only known the snotty little half-American kid for a day and a half but I had already developed a healthy dislike of her.
 She brandished her walkie-talkie like a flick-knife and demanded attention like a Sesame Street brat.
 As far as I was concerned, the bossy, hyperactive jumped up floor runner needed a bloody good spank, preferably from some perverted door to door loofah salesman.
 Damn!
-I’m not a perverted door to door loofah salesman!
+I’m not a perverted door to door loofah salesman otherwise that would have been my job!

 ‘Would you like to be an extra in the film?’ she demanded of me.